Suett History, Family Crest & Coats of Arms

 The surname Suett was first found in Angus (Gaelic: Aonghas), part of the Tayside region of northeastern Scotland, and present day Council Area of Angus, formerly known as Forfar or Forfarshire, where they held a family seat from very ancient times, where Colin, son of Angus Souter, held lands in 1264.

-Important Dates for the Suett family
+Early History of the Suett family

 This web page shows only a small excerpt of our Suett research.
 Another 139 words (10 lines of text) covering the years 1327, 1375, 1422, 1438, and 1663 are included under the topic Early Suett History in all our PDF Extended History products and printed products wherever possible.